Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

 ### Remote Code Execution (RCE)
 - RCE is when an attacker can run arbitrary commands or code on a server, often leading to full control.
   - RCE is the end goal of many attacks — like RFI, LFI, insecure deserialization, or command injection.
+*** etc/hosts/
+- The /etc/hosts file is a local DNS override file used by your operating system to map domain names to IP addresses manually.
+- Why You Need It for HTB or CTF
+  - HTB and CTF machines often ask you to access a web application by a hostname like internal.htb, dev.machine.htb, or admin.intranet.local.
+But these fake/internal domains don’t exist publicly, so:
+    - Your system won’t resolve them using normal DNS.
+    - Adding them to /etc/hosts forces your machine to treat them like real domains.

 ### What to Look For During Testing
 | Indicator                                         | Description                                     |